 It was concluded that studies accumulate evidence that circulating miRNAs are associated with obesity.

 Some miRNAs have been implicated in the control of body weight gain, glucose homeostasis, insulin resistance, and lipid metabolism.
-In this sense, enteral feeding is an effective and safe treatment before bariatric surgery, with ketogenic enteral nutrition leading to better clinical results than hypocaloric enteral nutritional protocols in glycemic and lipid profiles.
-A diverse range of nutritional interventions are effective in treating obesity and its comorbidities, mainly through nutrotherapy triggers on microRNAs.
+In this sense, enteral nutrition is an effective and safe treatment before bariatric surgery, with ketogenic enteral nutrition leading to better clinical outcomes than hypocaloric enteral nutritional protocols in glycemic and lipid profiles.
+A diverse range of nutritional interventions are effective in the treatment of obesity and its comorbidities, mainly through nutrotherapy triggers on microRNAs.